O365/python-o365/README.md

         # He died in 2005... but we celebrate anyway!
         event.accept("I'll attend!")  # send a response accepting
     else:
-        event.decline("No way I'm comming, I'll be in England", send_response=False)  # decline the event but don't send a reponse to the organizer
+        event.decline("No way I'm comming, I'll be in Spain", send_response=False)  # decline the event but don't send a reponse to the organizer
 ```

 ## OneDrive